TomSelby/hyperSLIC/README.md

 # HyperSLIC

 HyperSLIC is an adaptation of the simple linear iterative clustering (SLIC) algorithm widely used on remote sensing images for the clustering of high-dimensional microscopy datasets.
+## Installation and Dependancies
+### Python Dependancies
 ## Usage
-The ```SLIC.ipynb``` notebook gives an example of how the package is applied to a scanning electron diffraction (SED) dataset.
 ```python
 import hyperSLIC
 ```
-Separate the 'wheat' from the 'chaff'
+Separate the 'wheat' from the 'chaff' given a certain threshold of the dynamic range or variance.
 ```python
 wheat = wheat_from_chaff(raveled,98,'range')
 ```